prysmaticlabs/documentation/website/docs/install/install-with-script.md

 :::info ETH Required

-Running a validator requires 32.1 ETH (for Mainnet) or 32.1 GöETH (for Testnet).
-Instructions for acquiring GöETH are provided below.
+Running a validator requires 32.1 ETH (for Mainnet) or 32.1 GöETH / rETH (for Testnets).
+Instructions for acquiring GöETH / rETH are provided below.

 :::